-Stages of Cocaine Addiction
+Stages of Crack Cocaine Addiction

 Cocaine is a highly addictive stimulant substance made from the coca plant.
 Illegal in the United States, the development of a cocaine addiction can depend upon the ingestion method.
 Cocaine can be snorted, ingested, or smoked as crack cocaine, the fastest way to develop a habit.
 Typically, users follow stages of cocaine addiction, resulting in a change in brain chemistry, intense cravings for the drug, and the possibility of overdosing.